subinamathew/parsa-hugo/exampleSite/content/fight.md

 ---
 # Lets Fight It Together

+_Here are a few guidelines_

 ## 1. Admit you have a problem & that you are not strong enough

+* Our fight is not a fight of will power but a fight against evil.
+We may be weak to fight it always.
+We need the Lord at all times to fight this battle for us.
+Jesus Christ has defeated this enemy on the cross for us.
+It us to realise that and win the battle, but this is not a realisation of the mind but it also involves a heart that submits to the victory of Jesus and His rule over our brains and body, Jesus says that the Holy Spirit is send for such a reason.
+* _Likewise the Spirit helps us in our weakness.
+For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.
+And he who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God_[ (ESV Bible)]( http://esv.to/Romans8:26)

 ## 2. Create accountability